X Minus One: Overview

 X Minus One was originally a revival of NBC's Dimension X (1950–51), with the first 15 episodes of X Minus One being new performances of scripts from the older series.
-Starting with episode 16, the series featured newly-produces episodes by NBC staff writers, mainly Ernest Kinoy and George Lefferts.
+Starting with episode 16, the series featured newly-produced episodes by NBC staff writers, mainly Ernest Kinoy and George Lefferts.
 X Minus One featured adaptations of works by leading American writers in the field, including Isaac Asimov, Ray Bradbury, Philip K. Dick, Robert A. Heinlein, Theodore Sturgeon, Murray Leinster, Frederik Pohl, along with some original scripts by Kinoy and Lefferts.

 Included in the series were adaptations of Robert Sheckley's "Skulking Permit", Bradbury's "Mars Is Heaven", Heinlein's "Universe" and "The Green Hills of Earth", Pohl's "The Tunnel under the World", J. T. McIntosh’s "Hallucination Orbit", Fritz Leiber’s "A Pail of Air", and George Lefferts' "The Parade".

 The program opened with announcer Fred Collins delivering the countdown, leading into the following introduction (although later shows beginning with Episode 37, were partnered with Galaxy Science Fiction rather than Astounding Science Fiction):

 Countdown for blastoff...
 X minus five, four, three, two, X minus one...
 Fire!
 [Rocket launch SFX] From the far horizons of the unknown come transcribed tales of new dimensions in time and space.
 These are stories of the future; adventures in which you'll live in a million could-be years on a thousand may-be worlds.
 The National Broadcasting Company, in cooperation with Street & Smith, publishers of Astounding Science Fiction presents...
 X Minus One.

 The series was canceled after the 126th broadcast on January 9, 1958.
 However, the early 1970s brought a wave of nostalgia for old-time radio.
 A new experimental episode, "The Iron Chancellor" by Robert Silverberg, was produced in 1973, but it failed to revive the series.
-NBC also tried broadcasting the old recordings, but their irregular once-monthly scheduling kept even devoted listeners from following the broadcasts.
+NBC also tried broadcasting the old recordings, but their irregular once-monthly failed to find an audience.

+In 1974, college radio station WMUK in Kalamazoo, Michigan recorded new adaptations of old X Minus One scripts under the title Future Tense.
+There were minor changes to some of the scripts, such as updating the setting from the 1950s to the ‘70s or moving the setting to Michigan.

 The series was re-released in podcast form beginning on June 22, 2007.

-In November 2008, Counter-Productions Theatre Company in Rhode, Island, United States adapted three X Minus One Episodes to the stage: "The Parade", "A Logic Named Joe", and "Hallucination Orbit".
+In November 2008, Counter-Productions Theatre Company in Rhode, Island, United States adapted three X Minus One episodes to the stage: "The Parade", "A Logic Named Joe", and "Hallucination Orbit".
 The theatrical troupe did annual adaptations of X Minus One until 2016.